-- support the ethos and values of our school and will support the school in tackling extremism and radicalisation. - challenge the school's senior management team on the delivery of this policy and monitor its effectiveness. - review this policy regularly (every 2 years) and may amend and adopt it outside of this timeframe in accordance with any new legislation or guidance or in response to any quality assurance recommendations pertaining to the delivery of this policy and our overall safeguarding arrangements.
+- challenge the school's senior management team on the delivery of this policy and monitor its effectiveness. - review this policy regularly (every 2 years) and may amend and adopt it outside of this timeframe in accordance with any new legislation or guidance or in response to any quality assurance recommendations pertaining to the delivery of this policy and our overall safeguarding arrangements.